 What is a brand?

-A brand comprises
+A brand comprises of:

-• an outer personality, or your logo, typography, color palette, photography, and
+- An outer personality, or your logo, typography, color palette, photography, and

-• an inner personality, which includes your brand voice, vision, and values.
+- An inner personality, which includes your brand voice, vision, and values.
 Inner personality is understood through elements like your website text, social media captions, and more.

 If you are starting from scratch

 If you worked with a graphic designer on your branding, they may have already sent you one.
-If not, it’s not too difficult to make one on your own with the materials you already have!
+If not, it’s not too difficult to make one on your own with the materials you already have.
 Consider the psychology of a strong brand when pulling together your brand guide.
 Your goals are to:

-• Choose colors that represent your brand’s personality and evoke mood and feeling
+- Choose colors that represent your brand’s personality and evoke mood and feeling

-• Use words that inspire purchase that also fit your vibe check
+- Use words that inspire purchase that also fit your vibe check

-• Use the above to create a sense of community a potential client desires to belong to
+- Use the above to create a sense of community a potential client desires to belong to

 According to the University of Southern California, the psychological strategy of successful brands trends towards one of five core elements: excitement, competence, sincerity, sophistication, and ruggedness.
 Be mindful of these characteristics when creating your brand guide for the first time.
 Think about which word your brand aligns with most closely.
-Need a little help?
-Download our brand guide worksheet below!

-Update your social media profiles
+Get My Brand Guide WorksheetUpdate your social media profiles

-There are so many layers to the backend of social media profiles that it’s easy to overlook sections.
-Updates to your information, hours, location, and contact information are especially important if you’ve made changes in your business.
 Check the following sections on your social channels to be sure your work is up to date.
-Use a chart, like the following image, to stay organized!
+Use a chart, like the following image, to stay organized.

 Verify that your contact information is correct

 Even if some of your contact information isn’t public, it’s wise to check that it’s up to date.
-Check the email address associated with your account, and any customer-facing email addresses.
+Check the email address associated with your account and any customer-facing email addresses.
 Also look at your phone number, address, and business hours.

 Refresh your bio

+“I help [target market] with [their problem] by [your offer].”
 This is certainly effective, but you’re welcome to have fun and mix it up a bit.
-Just make your bio clear.
-You can also use emojis for emphasis and to make scanning easier!
+Just make sure your bio is clear.
+You can also use emojis for emphasis and to make scanning easier.

 Use a photo of you or your logo as your profile picture

 If you’re an independent and the face of your business, I recommend using a professionally shot picture of yourself that shows your brand colors.
-Make sure you’re looking right at the camera to build a connection with your audience.
+Make sure you’re looking right at the camera to build a connection with your target audience.
 Looking away from the camera can make you seem aloof.

 If using your picture doesn’t compliment your brand, use your logo mark, which is the icon in your logo minus your business name.